Christopher Rawson

-Christopher Rawson (born Christopher Comstock Hart), is an American writer, university teacher and theater critic.
+Christopher Comstock Hart Rawson (born August 3, 1941) is an American writer, university teacher and theater critic.

+Formative years

-Rawson was born in Providence, Rhode Island.
-His biological father was noted stage and film actor Richard Hart.
+Born in Providence, Rhode Island, on August 3, 1941, Rawson is the first-born child of noted stage and film actor Richard Hart.
 His parents divorced shortly after he was born, and he was adopted by his stepfather, Jonathan Rawson.

-Biography
+Career

 Rawson's main discipline is as a theater critic.
-From 1983 to 2009, he was full-time theater critic and theater editor at the Pittsburgh Post-Gazette, covering theater not just in Pittsburgh but also irregularly in New York, London and the Canadian theater festivals.
-In 1984, he started the annual Post-Gazette (Pittsburgh) Performer of the Year Award, now (2019) in its 36th year.
+From 1983 to 2009 he was full-time theater critic and theater editor at the Pittsburgh Post-Gazette, covering theater not just in Pittsburgh but also irregularly in New York, London and the Canadian theater festivals.
+In 1984, he started the annual Post-Gazette (Pittsburgh) Performer of the Year Award, now (2024) in its 41st year.
 In 2009, he semi-retired, continuing as that paper's part-time senior theater critic.
-He also appears as the occasional critic for KDKA-TV.
+He also appeared as the critic for KDKA-TV, WQED (TV) and WQED-FM.
 Mr. Rawson attended Deerfield Academy.
 His B.A. is from Harvard University and his M.A. and Ph.D. from the University of Washington at Seattle.